· Browns Park

 Habitat: Lowland Riparian, Sagebrush, Pond/Lake/Reservoir

-Directions: (Note, this spot is not marked in either atlas) Traveling west on 318 you will cross the Little Snake River and crest a hill sporting a Nottingham Ranch sign to the south.
-The parking lot is located about a mile further at about mile marker 44.5.
+Directions: From Maybell, travel 17 miles northwest on CO 318 to the parking area, on the left.
+You will cross the Little Snake River and parking lot is located about a mile further at about mile marker 44.5.
 Look sharp because the parking lot is becoming overgrown with weeds and is increasingly difficult to recognize.

 Delorme: 13 D6